GET IN TOUCH

 Why This Matters Before 2026

-Tax advisers and groups, such as the Tax Law Center, recommend reviewing eligibility before year-end deadlines to ensure compliance with the law.
-Taxpayers in specified service trades or those nearing the phase-out range should pay close attention to the updated guidance and plan accordingly.
+Tax advisers recommend reviewing eligibility to ensure compliance with the updated law and to take full advantage of the deduction going forward.
+Taxpayers in specified service trades or those near the income phase-out range should pay particular attention to how the rules apply to their situation, as the phase-out thresholds and W-2 wage limitations remain in effect.

 Sources